malloydata/malloy/README.md

 _Note: You will need to re-run the above any time you pull in new changes._

 Next, in VSCode _EITHER_:
-1) Run the "Extensions: Install from VSIX" command (command + shift + p opens a command interface), and navigate to and select `/malloy/packages/malloy-vscode/malloy-vscode-x.x.x.vsix`
+1) Run the "Extensions: Install from VSIX" command (CTRL/CMD + SHIFT + P opens the command interface), then select `/malloy/packages/malloy-vscode/malloy-vscode-x.x.x.vsix`

 _OR_